briandrum/codes.forchagrin.com/_chapters/chapter-303-enforcement-impounding-and-penalty.md

 flee a police officer after receiving a visible or audible signal from a police officer to bring the person's motor vehicle to a stop.

     (Editor's note: Refer to Ohio R.C.
-2921.331 for filing charges under subsection (b) hereof since the jury or judge as trier of fact may determine the violation to be a felony.)
+[2921.331][ORC Section 2921.331] for filing charges under subsection (b) hereof since the jury or judge as trier of fact may determine the violation to be a felony.)

 3. _(c)_ Whoever violates this section is guilty of failure to comply with an order or signal of a police officer.
 A violation of subsection (a) is a